sweattep/ancient_quotes/README.md

 >Cush causes her hands to run to God.

 >You shall not be afraid of the reproach of man, and you shall not tremble at their insults

+>Like a moth, you destroy what we treasure most.